Kelly Ripa Posts Shirtless Pic Of Husband Mark Consuelos: ‘You’ve Been Warned’

-Kelly Ripa posted a slideshow of two photos of her husband Mark Consuelos, one shirtless, alongside his co-stars of the Netflix series Kingdom with Instagram.
+Yesterday on Instagram, Kelly Ripa posted a slideshow of two photos of her husband Mark Consuelos, one shirtless, alongside his co-stars of the Netflix series Kingdom.
 She also added a quick quip regarding the mature nature of the show and perhaps, in reference to the photo itself.
-She shared “you’ve been warned” in the caption of the image which shows Mark and co-stars Mac Brandt and Jonathan Tucker showing off their fit upper bodies.
+She wrote “you’ve been warned” in the caption of the image, which shows Mark and co-stars Mac Brandt and Jonathan Tucker showing off their fit upper bodies.
 Kelly noted all the other positive attributes of the show in the caption as well.

-In the image, the co-stars all stood shirtless.
-They wore shorts of various lengths.
-All three men showed off their fit physiques for the camera.
-They wore sneakers on their feet.
+In the first image, the co-stars all stood shirtless and showed off their fit physiques.
+They wore shorts of various lengths and sneakers on their feet.

 Mark, at the center of the pic, appeared the most toned of all.
 He displayed the results of what was likely hours spent training in the gym to look as fit as he could for the role.
 His torso and upper arm muscles were sculpted as were his thighs and calf muscles.

-It is unclear where the photo of the three men was taken but it was likely snapped after a group workout.
+It is unclear where the photo of the three men was taken, but it was likely snapped after a group workout.

-In the second image, Kelly shared what appeared to be a promotional photo from the show with a graphic with the word “king” near her husband’s head, revealing her feelings of appreciation for the work he did for on show’s most recent season.
+In the second image, Kelly shared what appeared to be a promotional photo from the show with a graphic that read “king” near her husband’s head, revealing her appreciation for the work he did for the show’s most recent season.

 Kelly’s love for the photo was echoed by her famous friends in the comments section of the share.
-Pals including actress Jenna Dewan, newsman David Muir, RHOBH star Lisa Rinna, actress Faith Ford, Rachael Harris, Debbie Mazar, and RHONY star Bethenny Frankel all chimed in with their excitement for Mark’s latest project.
+Actress Jenna Dewan, newsman David Muir, RHOBH star Lisa Rinna, actress Faith Ford, Rachael Harris, Debbie Mazar, and RHONY star Bethenny Frankel all chimed in with their excitement for Mark’s latest project.

 Fans were thrilled the show had returned after an absence of several years.